 Data collection for the main audit will take place in each of the three years of the audit.
 Registration for data collection will open later in the year once the pilot is underway.

 We are inviting all community-based memory services to take part in this spotlight audit topic.
-The spotlight will focus on the time it takes for people with dementia to receive physical and mental assessment via community-based memory services.
+The spotlight will focus on waiting times, access to assessments, treatment and post diagnostic support for people with dementia.

 We are running two webinars for service leads to discuss the 2021 audit in memory services and how its content should reflect the impact of the COVID-19 pandemic on the following dates:

 - 9 October, 10:00am-12:30pm